geotrev/undernet/README.md

 You can then easily customize `_config.scss` with your intended brand attributes.
 This is where you'd also define a scope to isolate Undernet styles.

-For more details on the config, check out the [Getting Started](https://undernet.io/docs/getting-started) page.
+For more details on customizing branding, check out the [Branding](https://undernet.io/docs/overview/branding) page.

 ### NPM / JS modules